Sanu Siva

 Sanu Siva was a Nepalese politician, belonging to the Nepal Communist Party currently serving as the member of the 1st Federal Parliament of Nepal.
 In the 2017 Nepalese general election she was elected as a proportional representative from Dalit category.

-She died in 2020 due to health complication related to kidney and heart.
+She died in 2020 due to health complications related to kidney and heart.
 She was also a central member of the People's Cultural Federation and has sung more than 25 songs.
 She has a son and a daughter.